 To any $p\in\mathcal{U}$ there correspond exactly $n$ real numbers $\xi ^{1},\ldots,\xi^{n}$, its position coordinates in the local chart $(\mathcal{U},\phi)_{o}$.
 It is thus possible to define a $1$-form on $U$,

 associated to $p\in\mathcal{U}$.
-The 1-form $x\in U$ \emph{localize }$p$ in the vector space $U$ and we call $x$ the\emph{\ position 1-form }(\emph{or position vector})\emph{ of }$p.$
+The $1$-form $x\in U$ \emph{localize }$p$ in the vector space $U$ and we call $x$ the\emph{\ position 1-form }(\emph{or position vector})\emph{ of }$p.$

-Observe that given an arbitrary 1-form on $U$,\ it will not be necessarily the\ position vector of some point of the open set $\mathcal{U}$, since the components of an arbitrary element of $U$\ does not need to be necessarily the coordinates of some point of $\mathcal{U}$.
+Observe that given an arbitrary $1$-form on $U$\ it will not necessarily will be the\ position vector of some point of the open set $\mathcal{U}$, since the components of an arbitrary element of $U$\ does not need to be necessarily the coordinates of some point of $\mathcal{U}$.

 The set of all position vectors of the points of $\mathcal{U}$ is denoted $U_{o}\subset U$.
 This subset of the vector space $U$ is not necessarily a vector subspace of $U$.

 Observe also that we have immediately for any $x,y\in U_{o}$ the identification of the tangent spaces $ {\displaystyle\bigwedge} T_{x}^{\ast}U$ and $ {\displaystyle\bigwedge} T_{y}^{\ast}U$ with $ {\displaystyle\bigwedge} U$.